onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 ## 2. Interpolation

-Now that the localization has been computed, the mesh location object stores the mapping between the source mesh elements and the target points.
+Now that the localization has been computed, the mesh location structure stores the mapping between the source mesh elements and the target points.
 This mapping consists in:
 - a set of geometric data sufficient for 1-exact interpolation of node-based fields ;
 - an MPI communication graph to exchange data between the mapped entities.